ABOUT LADA INTEGRATIVE PRACTICES

 right moments.

-I am deeply grateful to Aleksandra Nechaeva, Kenneth Helmer, Lawrence Goldblum, Cathy White, and Carrie Brito,
+I am deeply grateful to Aleksandra Nechaeva, Kenneth Helmer, Lawrence Goldblum, Cathy White, and Carrie Brito—

 Each of whom made a meaningful contribution to the development and growth of this practice.
-My family, friends, colleagues, and faith community have been a steady and nurturing presence throughout.
-And certainly, none of it could have unfolded without divine guidance and support.

 The journey continues, building on this foundation.